vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

           # processed.
 Only "exec" hooks are supported.
           post:
             # Same content as pre above.
-    # Specifies whether to use OwnerReferences on backups created by this Schedule.
-    # Notice: if set to true, when schedule is deleted, backups will be deleted too.
-Optional.
-    useOwnerReferencesInBackup: false
 status:
   # The current phase of the latest scheduled backup.
 Valid values are New, FailedValidation, InProgress, Completed, PartiallyFailed, Failed.
   phase: ""